mich2000/smartapp/documentatie/timesheet.md

 ## Week 2

-* Conversation with instructor to discuss project: 20min
+* Conversation with instructor to discuss project: 20m
 * Working on a mini library for JWT tokens later to be used in my project: 4h
 * Working on a mini library for JWT tokens and my models: 3h
 * Working on a working database connection between and models: 1h30

+## Week 3

+* Conversation with instructor to discuss project: 10m
+* Working on database models(adding some constraints), adding errors and some utilities(regex, random hash giver) to use: 4h